EU enlargement: The next seven

 EU governments praised the "full respect of democratic standards and the rule of law" in Turkey's June 2011 parliamentary elections.

-The EU also welcomed the Yes vote in a Turkish referendum in September 2010, which gave the ruling AK Party the go-ahead to change the military-era constitution and bring it more into line with EU norms.
+The EU also welcomed the Yes vote in a Turkish referendum in September 2010, which gave the AK Party the go-ahead to change the military-era constitution and bring it more into line with EU norms.

 The UK Foreign Office says it expects Turkey to be ready for membership "in a decade or so".